Kia ProCeed interior

 The menu graphics aren’t particularly colourful though, so it’s a little tricky to tell which icon is which with just a quick look.
 Good thing there’s a neat row of physical shortcut buttons under the screen to help you quickly switch from one feature to another without taking your eyes off the road for too long.

-Unlike the standard Ceed, you get satellite navigation built in as standard along with Bluetooth connectivity and DAB digital radio.
+Unlike the standard Ceed, you get built-in satellite navigation as standard along with Bluetooth connectivity and DAB digital radio.
 It’s easy to input an address for the sat nav using the on-screen keyboard and the system calculates a route quickly.
 It’s a bit of a faff to add a waypoint to your route, but once you’re on your way the map delivers clear directions on colourful maps with sharp graphics.
 You can’t pinch to zoom in like you can in most other systems which can make negotiating complicated junctions a little tricky.

 You can’t get the Kia Proceed with a digital driver’s display, either.
 The standard instruments are easy to read and you can view upcoming sat-nav directions on the central 4-inch screen, but the Honda Civic Saloon’s much larger widescreen display feels far more futuristic.